Volume, Frequency, Types of Exercises, and More

 Having said all that, here are a few of the many reasons I prefer specialization programs.

-For intermediate and advanced trainees, significant growth happens in bursts.
-Whatever theory of training you subscribe to, whatever program is your “go-to” for mass gain, if you’ve been training for a few years, then chances are you have gotten to where you are not a pound at a time—but rather in 5-10 pound growth spurts that have occurred over the years.
+Whatever theory of training you subscribe to, whatever program is your “go-to” for mass gain, if you’ve been training for a few years, then you probably didn’t get to where you are a pound at a time—but rather in 5-10 pound growth spurts that took place intermittently over the years.

 This is true for the vast majority of my clients and athletes, and it has certainly been true for me personally.